Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Implementation

-To approximate the Morse density of $X$ at a point $x$, we want to choose an appropriate open set $U$ around $x$, and then compute the density of $f(U)$.
-As the open sets get large, the Morse density becomes more blurred across the dataset.
-If the open sets get too small relative to the density of the data, there is not enough samples in the open set to get an accurate approximation.
-As is typical in situations where one wants to find open sets whose size varies with the density of the data, we use $k$ nearest neighbour distance to define our open sets.
-Once we have an open set, the density of $f(U)$ will be $k/\ell(f(U))$, which we call the approximate Morse density of $x$.
-However to avoid division-by-zero problems, we implement everything in terms of the \emph{inverse} approximate Morse density.
+To approximate the lens-space density of $\XX_n$ near a sample $x$, we want to choose an open set $U$ around $x$, and then compute the density of points in $f(U)$.
+The choice of open sets affects the outcome.
+As the open sets get larger, the density is averaged across more of the dataset.
+On the other hand, if the open sets get too small relative to the density of the data, there may not be enough samples in each open set to get an accurate approximation.
+For this reason, we want to choose open sets whose size varies with the density of the data.
+The standard technique for choosing sets with this behaviour is to use $k$ nearest neighbour distance.
+Choosing $U$ to be the $k$ nearest neighbour ball around $x$, the density of $f(U)$ will be $k/\ell(f(U))$, which we call the approximate lens-space density of $x$.
+To avoid division-by-zero problems, we implement everything in terms of the \emph{inverse} approximate lens-space density.
 In summary: \begin{alg} \quad

 Input: $(\XX_n, \{t_1,...,t_n\})$, and a parameter $k\in\mathbb{N}$.

 Output: For each $x\in \XX_n$, a value $\beta(x)\in\RR$. \begin{enumerate}[label=\arabic*.] \item For each $x_i \in \XX_n$, find the set of $k$ nearest neighbours, $\{x_{i_1},...,x_{i_k}\}$.
 Let $J_i := \{i_1,....,i_k\}$ \item For each $x_i \in \XX_n$, define: